This page has been archived and is no longer maintained.

 General Precautions

-• Never spray or pour any liquid directly onto the case.
+Do not spray or pour liquid directly onto the projector.

 Cleaning the Lens

-• If the lens is still not clean, use lens-cleaning paper or moisten a soft cloth with lens cleaner and gently wipe the surface.
+Use lens-cleaning paper or a soft, moist cloth with lens cleaner to gently wipe away smudges from the lenses.

 Cleaning the Case

-CAUTION: Never use wax, alcohol, benzene, thinner, or other chemical detergents.
+Important: Do not use wax, alcohol, benzene, thinner, or other chemical detergents for cleaning.

 Storing the Projector

-If you intend to store the projector for an extended period of time:
+If the projector will not be used for an extended period of time, observe the following:

 Disclaimer

-• ViewSonic® does not recommend the use of any ammonia or alcohol-based cleaners on the lens or case.
-Some chemical cleaners have been reported to damage the lens and/or case of the projector.
+ViewSonic® does not recommend the use of any ammonia or alcohol-based cleaners on the display screen or case.
+Some chemical cleaners have been reported to damage the screen and/or case of the monitor.